SirJuggeth/Nuclear_Reactor/README.md

 # Nuclear_Reactor

 To run:
-  From project folder, execute these commands in Windows cmd terminal:
+&nbsp;&nbsp;From project folder, execute these commands in Windows cmd terminal:

   :: Compile all .java files
   > for /R src %f in (*.java) do javac -d bin "%f"